Marmot Phoenix Review

 Thus far, our review staff has been impressed by this model's overall durability, as its slightly thicker material is more tear resistant than many.
 Even after a season of use in the rainy Pacific Northwest, several members of our testing team noted that its DWR has held up better than many in our fleet.

 At $175, this jacket provides an okay value for its versatility and toughness.
 You can undoubtedly buy higher performing models for less money, like the Black Diamond Fineline, The North Face Dryzzle, or the Outdoor Research Helium II.
-However, if Marmot and the environment are high on your list of priorities, this might be a decent choice.
+However, if Marmot and methods that contribute to caring for the environment are high on your list of priorities, this might be a decent choice.

 The Marmot Phoenix is a solid all-arounder; it's impressively durable for the price and still offers a respectable weight.
 It's a versatile jacket that will perform well for a wide range of activities and could prove to last longer than other models at a similar price point.
 While it didn't blow the competition away in any one category, it offers solid across the board performance.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More